Al-Khurma dispute: Aftermath

 In the next 4 years, the Saudi ruler was preoccupied with consolidation of his domain, undertaking several campaigns in new regions of Arabia, while keeping the Hejazi frontier quiet.
 Jabal Shammar was annexed in 1920–21, while Kuwait was defeated in 1922, defining the border with Iraq and Transjordan through the Uqair protocol of 1922, while simultaneously conquering Asir in south Arabia.
 By early 1923, Ibn Saud decided to take over Hejaz, but was unsure over British position.
+The key turning point was the decision by the British in late 1923 as an economy measure to cease paying subsidies to Ibn Saud and the Sharif of Mecca.
+Without the £60,000 annual subsidy in gold coins paid to him by the British government, the principle reason for Ibn Saud to not invade the Hejaz was removed.
+Likewise, the end of the subsidies amounting to £25,000 gold coins per month to Husayn spelled the end of his regime as Husayn needed British gold to bribe Bedouin tribal chiefs to fight for him.

-The worsening relations between England and Hashemite rulers and the proclamation of Sharif Husayn as Caliph, finally made Ibn Saud to undertake the campaign, entusiasthically supported by the religiously insighted Ikhwan, who had hoped to take over the holy sites of Islam.
+The worsening relations between Britain and Hashemite rulers and the proclamation of Sharif Husayn as Caliph, finally prompted Ibn Saud to undertake the campaign, enthusiastically supported by the religiously insighted Ikhwan, who had hoped to take over the holy sites of Islam.
 The preliminary attack on Taif came in September 1924, beginning the Saudi conquest, which would be complete in December 1925.

-Casualties
+Casualties and Deaths

-The number of fatalities in the 1918–19 war was hundreds of killed and thousands of injured.
-The actual total number of fatalities is estimated at least 1,392.
+The number of fatalities in the Saudi-Hashemite war were hundreds of killed, including civilians and soldiers, while there were thousands of people injured.
+The total number of fatalities was estimated at 1,392.